 |St. Louis, Missouri||$4,200 - $8,000|

 |Buffalo, New York||$3,500 - $6,900|

 The only current federal tax credits available apply to geothermal and solar energy systems.
-The Bipartisan Budget Act of 2018 extended renewable energy tax credits by the following amounts:
+Here’s how much you can save for one of these systems:

 Heat pumps rely on evaporation and condensation processes.
 The unit transfers heat through the system via a compressed refrigerant.
 The compressor within the pump circulates the refrigerant through two coils.
 The first coil evaporates the refrigerant and absorbs warmth from the air.
 The refrigerant then passes to the second coil, at which point it condenses and the unit releases the absorbed heat.